outscale/osc-logs/README.md

     -w, --write      Write all traces inside a file instead of writing to standard output -c, --count      Exit after <count> logs
-    -i, --interval   Wait a duration defined by <wait> (in seconds) between two calls to Outscale API
+    -i, --interval   Wait a duration defined by <wait> (in seconds) between two calls to Outscale API -p, --profile    Use a specific profile name ("default" is the default profile )
 ```

 # License